-Yes No/Insufficient Comments Respect Have you put a plan in place or have you ensured that all researchers, enumerators and interpreters have been trained to conduct ethical research with vulnerable populations?
+Yes No/Insufficient Comments Respect Have all researchers, enumerators and interpreters been trained to conduct ethical research with vulnerable populations?
 Note: It is expected that all of the team will have basic training.
-In addition, team leads should ensure additional safeguarding training with the research team that relate to the specificities of the given context or sub population e.g. children, women or ethnic minorities Are there mechanisms in place to ensure that transparency of process is being ensured, despite potential volatility of the context?
+In addition, team leads should ensure additional safeguarding training with the research team that relate to the specificities of the given context or sub population e.g. children, women, ethnic minorities etc. Are there mechanisms in place to ensure that transparency of process is being ensured, despite potential volatility of the context?
 For example, ensuring that the teams will be communicating openly and transparently, in accessible forms and languages to keep all stakeholders fully informed about expectations, processes and findings.
-Have you demonstrated, with evidence, how the team will work in a way that is respectful of the knowledge and experience of participants and stakeholders who live in challenging contexts?
+Is there evidence as to how the team will work in a way that is respectful of the knowledge and experience of participants and stakeholders who live in challenging contexts?
 For example, through compensating participants for their time or through selecting participatory and empowering rather than extractive methods.

 Yes No/Insufficient Comments Data Protection and Confidentiality Noting the potential for enhanced risks to informants in fragile and conflict affected contexts, is there sufficient provision for protection of confidentiality and privacy at each stage of the research?
-Note: "Sufficient provision" includes compliance with relevant data protection legislation in-country as well as with the standards set by the donor/research institution?
-Have you given attention to addressing situations where confidentiality may need to be violated ?
-For example, in the instance of disclosure of child abuse where mandatory child a buse reporting is in place?
-Have you clearly developed/evidenced the data protection protocols that you will adopt to ensure data confidentiality and mitigation of the risk of sensitive data systems being breached ?
+Note: "Sufficient provision" includes compliance with relevant data protection legislation in-country as well as with the standards set by the donor/ research institution?
+Has attention been given to addressing situations where confidentiality may need to be violated ?
+For example in the instance of disclosure of child abuse where mandatory child abuse reporting is in place?
+Are there procedures in place for ensuring data confidentiality and mitigating the risk of sensitive data systems being breached?
 Note: This should include taking clear steps to de-identify data as soon as possible and ensuring that data collectors have limited data on their devices and person?
 Attention should be paid to the locations of data storage in relation to issues pertaining to security, data sovereignty and requests for data sharing and how to prevent sensitive data systems from being breached?
-Have you put in place measures for ensuring informed consent adequate in view of the additional challenges of obtaining voluntary consent in fragile and conflict-affected contexts?
-Are there other legitimate grounds for the data collection and have you adopted the principles of data minimisation ?
+Are there measures in place for ensuring informed consent adequate in view of the additional challenges of obtaining voluntary consent in fragile and conflict-affected contexts?
+Are there other legitimate grounds for the data collection and has the organization adopted the principles of data minimisation?